Ashutosh2613/stock-market-data-engineering-project/README.md

 4. Loading Data into Snowflake: The transformed data is then loaded into Snowflake using Snowpipe.<br/>
 ### Components

 1. Alpha Vantage API: Provides stock market data.
-The data is available from year 2001 - 2020.
-Enter your email to get free api which will allow 25 hits per day. <br/>
+The data is available from year 2001 - 2020 , enter your email to get free api which will allow 25 hits per day. <br/>

 2. AWS Lambda: Used for data extraction and transformation.<br/>